 Habitat Creation and Biodiversity

 Restoring grasslands increases biodiversity within soils and improves nutrient cycling and overall soil health by fostering continual plant growth.
-Soft buffer areas between the solar array and surrounding lands create the “edge effect,” attracting wildlife and improving biodiversity and habitat.
+Soft buffer areas between the solar array and surrounding lands create the “edge effect,” attracting wildlife and improving biodiversity and habitat, including habitat that supports native pollinators and ground-nesting birds.

 Measuring Our Impact